-Inspire a generation of possibility thinkers & Ignite a vision for equal opportunity
+Inspire a POSSIBILITY THINKER generation & ignite a vision for equal opportunity

 Girls Can Do consults with advisors in psychology and human development, such as Board Member Dr. Linda Wagener, to ensure our events are designed to inspire a real change in perspective.
 Cognitive-based methodologies, including those from Drs.
 Brook and Goldstein’s work “The Power of Resilience,” support our value in using charismatic women role models to engage girls.